 Proposed North Toronto Mixed Use Development

 Because of the large scale aspect of the site, there is an opportunity to provide landscaped spaces with significant impact to the public realm.
 These landscaped open spaces will provide permeability to help animate the internal public courtyard.
-They will be privately owned publicly accessible open spaces that will contribute positively to support the retail and the overall development.
+They will be privately owned and publicly accessible open spaces that will contribute positively to support the retail and the overall development.
 The open spaces are connected to the city fabric and to the public park and park trails.
-The open spaces are lined with active elements such as retail, restaurants with outdoor seating, a modern fitness facility and grade related residential.
-The open spaces will have sight lines and physical connections to the park, access to retail and residential entrances and will contribute to the overall pedestrian safety and comfort.
+The open spaces are lined with active elements such as retail, restaurants with outdoor seating, a modern fitness facility, and grade-related residential.
+The open spaces will have sight lines and physical connections to the park, access to retail and residential entrances, and will contribute to the overall pedestrian safety and comfort.
 The materials used with be of a high quality comparable to the overall development.

 The phase two development will be constructed where the existing fitness facility is located.
 The second tower in the development will scale down in height from phase one.
-We propose it to be 40 floors in height with a four storey base including a continuation of the townhouses from phase one.
+We propose it to be 40 floors in height with a four-storey base, including a continuation of the townhouses from phase one.
 Vehicular access to phase two will be from the newly created boulevard from phase one.
 Access to the below grade parking will be adjacent to phase one and will eventually be used for phase three as well.
 Loading similar to phase one will be concealed from the public and will also be located adjacent to phase one loading.
 The strategy behind the loading and vehicular access to phase one and two is to consolidate them to minimize the interruptions with the public realm.